mattsolution/miniprep_vacuum_manifold/README.md

 <a href="VacuumManifold.STL" download>STL model view</a>

 ## Attribution and license
-This models are licensed under CC BY-NC-SA 4.0.
+This models are licensed under CC BY-NC-SA 4.0 and thus free to use and modify.
 To view a copy of this license, [visit creativecommons.org/licenses/by-nc-sa/4.0/](http://creativecommons.org/licenses/by-nc-sa/4.0/)